 In calculating the number of pearl oysters taken during a particular period of time under a pearling licence, hatchery licence or permit, all pearl oysters produced under a hatchery licence that are bought or otherwise obtained by the holder of the pearling licence, hatchery licence or permit during that period of time and used, or intended to be used, for any activity authorised under the pearling licence, hatchery licence or permit, shall be regarded as if they had been taken under the pearling licence, hatchery licence or permit.

-12. Hatchery produced pearl oysters to be sold only with approval of Executive Director
+12. Hatchery produced pearl oysters to be sold only with approval of CEO

-(1) The holder of a hatchery licence shall not sell any pearl oyster produced under the hatchery licence without the written approval of the Executive Director.
+(1) The holder of a hatchery licence shall not sell any pearl oyster produced under the hatchery licence without the written approval of the CEO.

-(2) The approval of the Executive Director to the sale of any pearl oyster produced under a hatchery licence shall not be as of right and, if the Executive Director thinks it would be in the better interests of the pearling industry to do so, the Executive Director may refuse to give that approval.
+(2) The approval of the CEO to the sale of any pearl oyster produced under a hatchery licence shall not be as of right and, if the CEO thinks it would be in the better interests of the pearling industry to do so, the CEO may refuse to give that approval.

-(3) Where the Executive Director refuses to give his or her approval to the sale of pearl oysters produced under a hatchery licence the Executive Director shall, in writing, inform the holder of the hatchery licence of the refusal and the reasons for it.
+(3) Where the CEO refuses to give his or her approval to the sale of pearl oysters produced under a hatchery licence the CEO shall, in writing, inform the holder of the hatchery licence of the refusal and the reasons for it.

 (4) A person who contravenes, or who causes, permits or suffers another person to contravene, subsection (1) commits an offence, the penalty for which is —